Adirondack Trust Company: Background

 Adirondack Trust was founded in 1901 by New York State Senator Edgar T. Brackett with capital of $100,000 and surplus of $50,000.
 The bank officially opened its doors on January 2, 1902, at the Westcott Building, a three-story brick building on Broadway in Saratoga Springs, the same location where the bank stands today.

 Adirondack Trust played a large role in transforming Saratoga Springs from a small "boom and bust" town into a thriving city.
 In January 1902, it concluded a $100,000 mortgage (around $ in 2020 dollars) with the machinery manufacturer Baker and Shevlin of Ballston Spa, New York (now Espey Manufacturing), which was considered a "big mortgage" at the time.
-In 1906 the bank experienced a "run", blamed on "Italians", which garnered nationwide publicity.
-The bank recovered, however, and in 1908 was dubbed "the largest and richest banking institution in the State north of Albany."
+The bank in 1908 was dubbed "the largest and richest banking institution in the State north of Albany."

 The bank has financed some of the highest-profile business and civic enterprises in Saratoga Springs, including Skidmore College, the Saratoga City Center, the Saratoga Performing Arts Center (SPAC) and in the 1960s, the city's first modern-era hotel.
 Charles V. Wait, among other civic leaders, chaired the 1970s Plan of Action initiative coordinated by the Saratoga County Chamber of Commerce to help revitalize Downtown Saratoga Springs.

 In 2009, Adirondack Trust established The Adirondack Trust Community Fund that each year awards grants to local nonprofit organizations within Saratoga, Warren and Washington Counties.
 Grant awards have supported programs in such diverse areas as veteran outreach, STEM education, summer lunch programs, wildlife education, homelessness prevention, youth services, and the arts.

 Through the years, it has become the highest-rated bank in Saratoga County, both in CRA (Community Reinvestment Act) and in safety and soundness.
 Adirondack Trust Company has been named one of the 100 safest banks in the country, and the safest bank in New York, by Money magazine.
 Following this rating it had an influx of requests to open accounts, which it had to turn away because it only accepts accounts within its local area.

 In 2008 they acquired Amsure Associates Inc.